-  Round 1 - Open House: you will wear a common t-shirt that you will receive at orientation with all of the other PNMs.
+Round 1 & 2 - Open House & Philanthropy Rounds: you will wear a common t-shirt that you will receive at orientation with all of the other PNMs.
 Casual jeans, pants, shorts, or a skirt are appropriate and comfortable shoes like sandals or sneakers.
-Do not wear heels, as there is a LOT of walking between these two days and you want to save your feet!
+Heels are not recommended, as there is a LOT of walking between these four days and you want to save your feet!

-  Rounds 2 & 3 - Philanthropy & House Tour Rounds: sundresses, rompers, pants/shorts and a top are appropriate for these rounds.
-These days are a bit more formal than the first round, but still should be something that is comfortable for you and shows off your personality.
-We recommend wearing sandals or flats for both rounds as you will be doing a lot of walking and the sidewalks are not flat!
+Rounds 3 - House Tour Rounds: dresses, rompers, pants/shorts/skirts and a top are appropriate for these rounds.
+This day is a bit more formal than the first round, but still should be something that is comfortable for you and shows off your personality.
+We recommend wearing shoes you are comfortable walking up and down stairs in.

 Round 4 - Preference: cocktail style dresses, nice sundress, jumpsuits or like attire are appropriate for this round.
 You do not need to wear only black or white, patterns and bright colors are totally acceptable!
 It is still appropriate to wear sandals or flats during this round, but if you want to wear heels (as many women choose to do), we strongly suggest bringing along a pair of flip flops for between events.

 Bid Day: once you receive and open your bid you will be given a bid day t-shirt so wearing something that you can easily throw your new t-shirt over is best.
 Shorts, jeans or pants of any variety are appropriate and we suggest wearing sneakers to bid day as you will be moving to your new chapter house.